wmayner/pyphi/docs/examples/magic_cut.rst

 of |small_phi| in the system decreases from :math:`1.875` to :math:`1.475`.

-Lets explore the concept which was created to determine why it does not exist in the unpartitioned constellation and what changed in the partitioned constellation.
+let's explore the concept which was created to determine why it does not exist in the unpartitioned constellation and what changed in the partitioned constellation.